skoval/coxph.risk/examples/coxph.risk.example.md

 Estimating absolute risk with `coxph.risk`
 ========================================================

 The `coxph.risk` computes the absolute risk of an event occurring between time [time0, time1) in the presence of competing events and given event-free survival up to time time0.
-Although the absolute risk estimator (of section?) can apply to a more general class of relative risk models, including models with non-linear effects, the `coxph.risk` implementation is for the Cox proportional hazards model only.
+Although the absolute risk estimator can apply to a more general class of relative risk models, including models with non-linear effects, the `coxph.risk` implementation is for the Cox proportional hazards model only.

 To demonstrate the usage of this function, we will compute predicted risks based on the `test` data set created in the example above.
 The `test` data set contains outcomes for three time-to-events, which each follow a Cox-Exp model, having the baseline hazard rates of `2`, `0.3`, and `0.5` and three unassociated (noise) covariates `x1`, `x2` and `x3`.